Over 25 M&A integration playbooks from acquisitions ranging in value from $2 million to $20 billion.

 - Links to PowerPoint presentations

-54-page playbook includes tasks and long detailed checklists on these integration work streams:
+53-page acquisition plan includes tasks and detailed checklists for these integration work streams:

 - Due Diligence